Corporate Transparency Act Exemptions: Does Your Business Qualify?

 8. Securities Exchange or Clearing Agency

-Securities exchanges are a centralized marketplace where investors can buy and sell securities, such as stocks, bonds, and derivatives.
-Clearing agencies ensure the time transfer of securities and funds between these buyers and sellers, and both are granted exceptions due to their SEC status.
+Securities exchanges are centralized marketplaces where investors can buy and sell securities such as stocks, bonds, and derivatives.
+Clearing agencies ensure the timely transfer of securities and funds between these buyers and sellers, and both are granted exceptions due to their SEC status.

 9. Other Exchange Act Registered Entity

-The Corporate Transparency Act refers to entities registered with the securities and exchange commissions, but they don’t fall into the above categories.
-They are also managed by the SEC and thus don’t need to report their BOI, as their ownership information has already been disclosed.
+The Corporate Transparency Act refers to entities registered with the Securities and Exchange Commissions that don’t fall into the above categories.
+These entities are also managed by the SEC and thus don’t need to report their BOI, as their ownership information has already been disclosed.

 10. Investment Company or Investment Adviser